 Are you a parent who’s considering putting in new floors at home?
-If you’re a first-time parent, you may think the safest way to guard against your baby’s habit of tipping over is to put in the thickest pile wall-to-wall carpet money can buy.
+If you’re a first-time parent, you may think the safest way to guard against your baby’s habit of tipping over is to put in the thickest and plushest wall-to-wall carpet money can buy.

-However, if your personal style is more traditional and you love the look of elegant hardwood, but are wondering if wood floors can really stand up against push toys, scratches from high chairs and spills from sippy cups, then read on to find out what type of floor is durable, affordable, and healthier for your whole family.
+But if your personal style is more traditional and you love the look of elegant hardwood, you might be wondering if wood floors can really stand up against push toys, scratches from high chairs, and spills from sippy cups.
+If so, read on to find out what type of floor is durable, affordable, and healthier for your whole family.

 But First – Things to Consider

 Finally, you will want to decide how your floors will be installed.
-Many homeowners with children prefer a floating floor installation, because no glue or fasteners of any kind are necessary.
-No glue means no harmful fumes, and no fasteners means many homeowners can install their floors themselves, saving quite a bit of money.
+Many homeowners with children prefer a floating floor installation because no glue or fasteners of any kind are necessary.
+No glue means no harmful fumes, and no fasteners mean many homeowners can install their floors themselves, saving quite a bit of money.

-If you decide to have your floors professionally installed and glue is used, be sure to keep your children and pets away from the work site until the floors are in and glue has completely dried.
+If you decide to have your floors professionally installed and glue is used, be sure to keep your children and pets away from the worksite until the floors are in and the glue has completely dried.

 Why Bamboo is a Fantastic Choice for Homes with Children

-Bamboo is not only very beautiful but also very durable and can stand up to scratching very well.
+Bamboo is not only beautiful, but it’s also extremely durable and can stand up to scratching very well.
 Face it, your kids are going to be rough on the floors, but bamboo can withstand the abuse.
 It is also a great choice for high traffic areas of your home, like hallways, living rooms, and kitchens.

-Many people assume bamboo is a hardwood, but it is actually a grass, yet found to be even harder than maple or oak.
+Many people assume bamboo is a hardwood, but it is actually a grass.
+But even so, it has been found to be even harder than maple or oak.
 Because it is a grass, it can stand up to moisture very well and is rot resistant.
 Oh, and it also resists insect infestation.

 If you’re like many Americans, you’re looking for ways to make your home greener and safer for your family.
-Installing bamboo flooring is a great way to do this.
+Getting a bamboo flooring installation is a great way to do this.
 First, it is manufactured from a highly renewable source, making it one of the most eco-friendly flooring options on the market today.

-Also, bamboo is very easy to maintain and doesn’t require any harsh chemicals be used to clean it.
-A good sweeping or vacuuming once a week, and a dry or damp mop as needed, will keep your floors as beautiful as they day they were installed.
+Also, bamboo is very easy to maintain and doesn’t require any harsh chemicals to be used to clean it.
+Many bamboo flooring owners ask themselves, “Can I steam mop bamboo flooring?”
+A good sweeping or vacuuming once a week and a dry or damp mop as needed will keep your floors as beautiful as the day they were installed.

-Bamboo is one of the easiest floors to install using the floating floor method, which means homeowners can save big by putting their floors in themselves.
+Bamboo is one of the easiest floors to install using the floating floor method, which means homeowners can save big by installing their floors themselves.